tynefung/implicit-url-forwarding/README.md

 * Click on Create fork

 #### Step 2: Configure the source domain name
-* Add a CNAME record in the DNS of your source domain to resolve to {username}. github.io or {orgname}.github.io.
+* Add a CNAME record in the DNS of your source domain to resolve to {username}.github.io or {orgname}.github.io.
 For example, my username is tynefung, so I should resolve it to tynefung.gitHub.io
 * Enter the project repository, click on the CNAME in Code, click the pencil button (Edit this file) to edit the file, and replace 'example. com' with the source domain name
 * Click on 'Commit changes' to submit the changes
 * Click on Settings, select Pages under Code and Automation on the left menu, choose main/(root) in Branch, and click Save